piky/devstack/doc/source/plugins.rst

 =======
-Plugins
+Plug-ins
 =======

-DevStack has a couple of plugin mechanisms to allow easily adding support for additional projects and features.
+DevStack has a couple of plug-in mechanisms to allow easily adding support for additional projects and features.

 Extras.d Hooks